garbo999/garbo999.github.io/_posts/2017-08-23-binarise-phrase-table-lexicalised-reordering-models.markdown

 The next question I had was which `moses.ini` file to use (since the EMS generated several plausible files).
 A quick [question on the mailing list](https://www.mail-archive.com/moses-support@mit.edu/msg15552.html) suggested that `./tuning/moses.tuned.ini.3` is correct (or `./tuning/moses.tuned.ini.1`, which must have come from an earlier tuning run).

-So now I modify `./tuning/moses.tuned.ini.3` as described [here](http://www.statmt.org/moses/?n=Moses.Baseline) under *Testing*.
+So now I modify `./tuning/moses.tuned.ini.3` as described [here](http://www.statmt.org/moses/?n=Moses.Baseline) under *Testing* (and remembering to also change `PhraseDictionaryMemory` to `PhraseDictionaryCompact`).
 The original values from `./tuning/moses.tuned.ini.3` are commented out:

 {% highlight shell %}
 ...